Filmmaker Reginald Hudlin Talks Affecting Culture Through Cinema

 Follow me (Shaine) on Twitter & IG: @ShaineFreeman

-“Movies can really make a difference in people’s lives…” – reggie hudlin
+“Movies can really make a difference in people’s lives…” – reginald hudlin

-This episode marks Season 2 of The Miews podcast.
-Unlike Season 1 where I only focused on teaching musicians how to make money in music, Season 2 is focused on how entertainment helps to shape our thoughts, perspectives, and approach to living.
-Today’s guest is filmmaker Reggie Hudlin, a man whose work quietly shaped my world view over the years, but also a man who gave birth to the careers of so many of my favorite movie stars.
+Today’s guest is none other than filmmaker Reginald Hudlin, a man whose work quietly shaped my world view over the years, but also a man who gave birth to the careers of so many of my favorite movie stars.

+In this episode, Reggie and I delve into how growing up in East Saint Louis, Illinois, and eventually attending Harvard University, shaped his perspectives on some of life’s biggest issues; and why he chose to use film as the medium through which he wanted to share his views.

+But, before I get into my interview with Reggie, I want to briefly address some of the entertainment related events that have been affecting American culture over the past week.

 East Saint Louis is a very colorful place.
 It’s full a great characters and great stories, and I wanted to tell my story and our story.
 I grew up around people like, Katherine Dunham, dancer and choreographer, who in the 70s created a college prep program for kids in East Saint Louis.
 It was state funded, basically, and because of the riots in Detroit and Watts and, they thought East Saint Louis was next. [laughs] So, they thought it was a good idea to do something before the people started burning things down.
 Which was smart and effective and it led to folks taking that energy and doing something positive and artistic.
 It definitely helped shaped me and others that I lived around.